lubos-dlogic/dlogic-aia-platform/IMPLEMENTATION_PROGRESS.md

 ## 🐛 Known Issues / Limitations

-1. **2FA Not Implemented:** While the model/resource is ready, actual 2FA functionality requires Filament Breezy configuration
-2. **No Avatar Upload:** User avatars are not yet implemented
+1. **No Avatar Upload:** User avatars are not yet implemented (Breezy's My Profile page has this disabled)
-3. **Email Sending:** Currently using log driver - configure SMTP for production
+2. **Email Sending:** Currently using log driver - configure SMTP for production
-4. **No Password Reset UI:** Fortify is installed but reset UI not implemented yet
+3. **No Password Reset UI:** Fortify is installed but reset UI not implemented yet

 ---